Suzuki GT550: Automatic oil/fuel mixing

 Suzuki began using automatic lubrication in 1966 to eliminate premixing of oil and fuel as had been the norm for all two strokes up until then.
 This system was launched to eliminate mixtures with far too much oil due to the operator's unnecessary effort to preclude engine seizures.
 The 550 had the latest version of this multipoint oil injection called Crankcase Cylinder Injection (CCI).

 Undersquare engine

 The 550 was designed to be suited as a touring motorcycle with its long wheelbase and unstressed torquey engine.
 The engine will pull quite easily from ~3,500 RPM.
 The smaller bore/longer stroke dimensions allow quick burning of the air fuel mixture, allowing the use of regular grade fuel.
-This type of undersquare engine configuration has long since been discarded for use in street bikes by most Japanese motorcycle engine designers due to its inherent limitations on power increases and the recent advances in combustion chamber design allowing the use of large bore cylinders and high compression without detonation issues.
+This type of undersquare engine configuration has long since been discarded for use in four stroke street bikes by most Japanese motorcycle engine designers due to its inherent limitations on power increases and the recent advances in combustion chamber design allowing the use of large bore cylinders and high compression without detonation issues.
+However, this was a very common design feature for two stroke motorcycles of the era.